dotnet/docs-maui/docs/get-started/installation.md

 ## Troubleshooting

-If you encounter issues when setting up the .NET MAUI extension for Visual Studio Code, for more information navigate to the **Output** window (<kbd>CTRL/CMD + Shift + u </kbd>) and select **.NET MAUI** in the dropdown.
+If you encounter issues when installing the .NET MAUI extension in Visual Studio Code, more information about the issues can be found by navigating to the **Output** window (<kbd>CTRL/CMD + Shift + u </kbd>) and selecting **.NET MAUI** in the drop-down.
 To provide feedback about the .NET MAUI extension from inside Visual Studio code, navigate to the **Help > Report Issue** dialog.
-Then ensure you select “An extension” and the .NET MAUI extension in the drop-down:
+Then, ensure you select "Bug Report" as the value of the **This is a** drop-down, "A VS Code extension" as the value of the **For** drop-down, and ".NET MAUI" as the value of the **Extension** drop-down:

 :::image type="content" source="media/installation/vscode/report-issue.png" alt-text="Picture of the report issue dialog in Visual Studio Code":::